spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

 and install everything with one handy script!

     $ ./install_fleet_messaging <wifi-iface> <ipaddr>

+run the following to see if you have correctly installed batman and the wifi adapter drivers

+    $ batctl if
+    [interface] active // what you should get

 Now you need to alter your network config, for this open the interfaces file:

     $ sudo vim /etc/network/interfaces

 Change all four instances of wlan0 to wlan1.
+(This is so you can still connect to the internet after)

 After a reboot you are ready to make your Duckiebots talk to each other.